lasse-steinnes/IN5270/FEM1D_project/README.md

 * Another central task was to compute the L2-norm of the error, and find the converge rate.

-* Figures can be found in the folder figures.
+* Example results can be found in the folder figures.

 ### Code: Link and description of programmes
 - [main.py](https://github.com/lasse-steinnes/IN5270/blob/master/FEM1D_project/main.py) : Runs the methods provided by the class FEM_P2_solver.